ibitec7/blockchain/README.md

 	kubectl get pods -w

-4. Apply all the deployments and ConfigMaps and wait for the containers to finish creating (should take about 5 minutes or a bit more)

->
-	kubectl apply -f node_deployment/conf
-	kubectl apply -f node_deployment/
-	kubectl get pods -w

-5. Open a new terminal window, create the Kafka topics and listen on the Commit channel to listen for committed blocks
+4. Open a new terminal window, create the Kafka topics and listen on the Commit channel to listen for committed blocks

 >
 	kubectl exec -it kafka-0 -- bin/bash -c "chmod +x /usr/local/bin/scripts/*.sh"